bytecodealliance/wasmtime/docs/langref.rst

         is not necessary to know when calling it, so it is just an attribute, and not part of the signature.

-    function preample
+    function preamble
         A list of declarations of entities that are used by the function body.
-        Some of the entities that can be declared in the preample are:
+        Some of the entities that can be declared in the preamble are:

         - Local variables.
         - Functions that are called directly.